2023 Best Value Journalism Bachelor's Degree Schools in the New England Region

 Out-of-state tuition fees for undergraduate students at Boston U are $59,816 per year.
 This translates to an average monthly loan payment of $629, based on a 10-year repayment plan.

-As a testament to the quality of education it offers, Boston U also is in the top 15% of our Best Journalism Bachelor’s Degree Schools in the New England Region ranking.
+Boston U excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Journalism Bachelor’s Degree Schools in the New England Region list.

 Out-of-state tuition fees for undergraduate students at UMass Amherst are $36,964 per year.
 After completing their Bachelor's Degree, journalism graduates from UMass Amherst carry an average student debtload of $23,215.

-Salem State University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the suburb of Salem, Salem State is a public school with a moderately-sized student population.
+Salem State University came in at #9 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in the New England Region ranking.
+Located in the suburb of Salem, Salem State is a public school with a medium-sized student population.

 Northeastern University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree journalism programs.
-Located in the large city of Boston, Northeastern is a private not-for-profit college with a very large student population.
+Located in the city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

 Northeastern undergraduate students pay an average of $57,592 in tuition and fees each year.